 North Carolina and South Carolina offer tremendous habitat along their coastlines for a myriad of saltwater species.
 As the weather cools and heads into winter, most baitfish and predators evacuate inshore areas and seek refuge in deeper water or places with relatively warmer water, such as the section of the Intracoastal Waterway between North Myrtle Beach and the North Carolina state line.

-This section of ICW is known to hold baitfish in winter and redfish, speckled trout and striped bass — the inshore trifecta.
+This section of ICW is known to hold baitfish in winter along with redfish, speckled trout and striped bass — the inshore trifecta.
 Anglers able to tough out winter conditions can expect any one of these three species on each cast.

 Tom Cushman of Captain Cush’s Calmwater Charters fishes those waters every chance he can get in December and January because the fishing can be off the chain.